mockoon/mockoon/packages/cli/README.md

   -s, --faker-seed            Number for the Faker.js seed (e.g. 1234)
-  -t, --log-transaction       Log the full HTTP transaction (request and response) -X, --disable-log-to-file   Disable logging to file -e, --disable-routes        Disable route(s) by UUID or keyword present in the route's path (do not include a leading slash)
+  -t, --log-transaction       Log the full HTTP transaction (request and response) -X, --disable-log-to-file   Disable logging to file -e, --disable-routes        Disable route(s) by UUID or keyword present in the route's path (do not include a leading slash) or keyword present in a folder name
   -r, --repair                If the data file seems too old, or an invalid Mockoon file, migrate/repair without prompting -x, --env-vars-prefix       Prefix for environment variables (default: 'MOCKOON_')
       --disable-admin-api     Disable the admin API, enabled by default (more info: https://mockoon.com/docs/latest/admin-api/overview/)